numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 obtained (evaluated or recommended, see [HAN2016ex]_) before or at this time step.

-In the bi- and multi-objective case, the assessed quality indicator at the given time step will be a hypervolume indicator computed from *all* solutions obtained (evaluated or recommended) before or at this time step.
+In the bi- and multi-objective case, e.g. on the biobjective test suite ``bbob-biobj`` described in more detail in [TUS2016]_, the assessed quality indicator at the given time step is a hypervolume indicator computed from *all* solutions obtained (evaluated or recommended) before or at this time step.

 .. [#] As usual, time is considered as number of function evaluations and, consequently, runtime is measured in number of function evaluations.